Free Case Evaluation

 - The goal that the supported party will be self-supporting within a reasonable period of time.

-- Conviction for a violent sexual felony by one spouse against the other.
+- A conviction for a violent sexual felony by one spouse against the other.